 (2) If the health care professional determines that the medical needs of a qualifying patient exceed the amounts provided for in subsection (1) of this section, the health care professional must specify on the authorization that it is recommended that the patient be allowed to grow, in his or her domicile, up to fifteen plants for the personal medical use of the patient.
 A patient so authorized may possess up to sixteen ounces of useable cannabis in his or her domicile.
 The number of plants must be entered into the medical cannabis authorization database by the cannabis retailer with a medical cannabis endorsement and specified on the recognition card that is issued to the qualifying patient or designated provider.

 (3) If a qualifying patient or designated provider with an authorization from a health care professional has not been entered into the medical cannabis authorization database, he or she may not receive a recognition card and may only purchase at a retail outlet, whether it holds a medical cannabis endorsement or not, the amounts established in RCW 69.50.360.
 In addition the qualifying patient or the designated provider may grow, in his or her domicile, up to four plants for the personal medical use of the qualifying patient and possess up to six ounces of useable cannabis in his or her domicile.

+(4) Nothing in this section shall prohibit a qualifying patient from contracting growing services with a licensed cannabis producer in accordance with RCW 69.50.325. (a) Qualifying patients holding a production contract with a licensed producer may also grow plants in his or her domicile, in accordance with this section. (b) Qualifying patients shall not take from a licensed producer usable cannabis in amounts exceeding established possession limits identified in RCW 69.51A.210.

 RCW 69.51A.310